AlexKaikin/evo-frontend-next/README.md

-Development of a new front-end for EVO PLACE on the NextJS framework
+<h1>Development of a new front-end for EVO PLACE on the NextJS framework</h1>

-<h1>EVO PLACE is a community platform that includes a store, blog and social network.</h1>
+<p>EVO PLACE is a community platform that includes a store, blog and social network.</p>

 <h3>Architecture</h3>
 <ul>